sype/sre-agent/README.md

 See the [kubernetes-deployment.md](/docs/kubernetes-deployment.md) page for instructions on how to deploy the Agent to EKS.

 For Terraform-based infrastructure deployment, see the [terraform README](/terraform/README.md).
 The Terraform configuration sets up all required AWS resources including EKS cluster with proper access policies.
+Note that this configuration is not production-ready and provides only the bare minimum infrastructure required for a proof of concept deployment.

 ## Deploy Agent locally using Docker Compose